Selah Season | Purpose Life Church

 Reentry Preparation

-Begin preparing your heart for what reengagement may look like.
-What new rhythms and boundaries do you want to carry forward?
+Begin preparing your heart for reengagement.
+What new rhythms, boundaries, and convictions do you want to carry into the next season of leadership?

 Week 09